 BlogKIS.listAlice Smith // Drão // gilberto gil // Lorna Simpson // mastery // music

-Last month I had the pleasure of catching Gilberto Gil in concert at Carnegie Hall.
+Photo by Larry Rohter/The New York Times Last month I had the pleasure of catching Gilberto Gil in concert at Carnegie Hall.
 Now, Carnegie Hall has 2,804 seats.
-Gilberto Gil, in the August of his career strolls out to a full house and sits on a diamond shaped, raised platform surrounded by a glass of water, his guitar, and a back up… »
+Gilberto Gil, in the August of his career strolls out to a full house and sits on a diamond shaped, raised platform surrounded by a glass of… »

 BlogKIS.listafoxe // angola // Bahia // beauty // blackness // capoeira // cultural conflict // Culture // filhos de ghandy // Fort Santo Antonio // gender // gilberto gil // hiking // Ile Aiye // Lencois // life in the tropics // nature // regional // roda // Salvador // sexual tourism // tourism // travel